 - To find jobs that match your skills, education and experience, you are welcome to submit your CV and create a jobseeker profile in a candidate bank, accessible for registered employers only.
 Learn more at: Create a profile on Swedish Public Employment Agency

 - Why not participate in a webinar?
 Arbetsförmedlingen offers a series of podcasts and webinars on how things work with jobs and education in Sweden, how to complete a good job application and how to prepare for a job interview?
 Learn more at: Swedish Public Employment Agency information pages

 There are many employment websites in Sweden, and it can be a good idea to register your CV with a few of them.
 Some of the bigger ones include Jobb Safari, Step Stone, Monster, Career Builder and Jobbland.

 You will find that many of the job ads in Sweden are in Swedish, so web translation tools can be helpful.
 You should also learn key Swedish words for various positions and occupations you are interested in.
-Another tip is to search for jobs using English terms as well as the term “English”.
+Another tip is to search for jobs using English terms and names of professions, and event search the term “English”.